Capacitance In Series And Parallel

 Voltage Distribution in Series Capacitors:

 An important characteristic of series-connected capacitors is the unequal voltage distribution across each capacitor.
-The voltage across each capacitor is inversely proportional to its capacitance.
+Consider this: the voltage across each capacitor is inversely proportional to its capacitance.
 The charge (Q) on each capacitor is the same, as they all share the same current path.
-Using the equation Q = CV, we can derive the voltage across each capacitor:

 V<sub>1</sub> = Q/C<sub>1</sub>, V<sub>2</sub> = Q/C<sub>2</sub>, V<sub>3</sub> = Q/C<sub>3</sub>, etc.